eliasdorigoni/work-tools/README.md

-# Bash tools
+# Work tools

-Set of tools for my daily activities.
-Some are used daily, some are forgotten.
+These are some of the tools I use for my work.